D3mosthenes/My-resume/README.md

-# My-resume is attached here for online access, this is helpful for access over apps like instagram that do not support file sharing.
+# My-resume is attached here for online viewing, this is helpful access for over apps like instagram that do not support file sharing.